Our iPad programme aims to:

 However, along with this and perhaps one of the most surprising benefits has been the shift in culture to one of a greater level of trust and respect.

-Each student who joins the programme is provided with the use of the latest iPad, protective case, a range of paid and free apps, insurance and warranty for two years, with full backup and technical support available in the Academy for the duration of the programme, the iPads are also available to take home.
+Each student who joins the three year programme is provided with the use of the latest iPad, protective case, a range of paid and free apps, insurance and warranty for three years, with technical support available in the Academy for the duration of the three year programme, the iPads are also available to take home.
 In order to be able to offer a programme of this size, complexity and cost, the Academy needs the financial support from parents who wish to join the programme.

 If you have any further questions, please contact the Academy or email email@example.com.